Home Overview Assessments Instructional Design Policies Prompt Library Tools Tutorials Help for Students Helpful Resources

 CSCC Policy on AI

-Understand CSCC's AI policy and your responsibilities.
+Understand Columbus State's AI policy and your responsibilities as a student.

-Read More
+Read Policy

 OSU Policy on AI

-Understand OSU's AI policy and your responsibilities.
+Understand Ohio State's AI policy, considerations, and your academic responsibilities.

-Read More
+Read Policy

 Accused of Using AI?